A walk from Paddington to Camden Market

 On the corner at the end of the street is Crocker’s Folly, a renowned Grade II listed pub.
 It was built and named the Crown Hotel in 1898 by Frank Crocker; he had been told that the terminus of the newly formed Great Central Railway was to be built nearby.
 In building the hotel he spared no expense – fifty different kinds of marble were used; rare wood for the panelling, Romanesque columns and carved mahogany.
 Unfortunately for him, the railway company changed its route and the hotel became a financial disaster.
 It eventually closed and for many years was left abandoned, but more recently it has reopened as both a pub and Lebanese restaurant and renamed Crocker’s Folly.
 Being a listed building has meant all the original features inside have been fully restored and it really is lovely.

 Walk straight ahead, across the street.
 You will see an alleyway to the right of the block of flats.
-Walk through there and follow it all the way until you emerge onto Lisson Grove.
-The canal is beneath you in a cutting as you walk along this section.
-You can look back and see where it emerges from the Maida Vale tunnel.
+Walk down – and pass through the iron gate and down the metal staircase – (at the bottom you can look back into the Maida Vale tunnel) – and continue ahead on the towpath.

-Over on your left is the enormous St John’s Wood electricity generating station that was built in the 19th century and was at one-time the largest power station in Britain.
-(Further along the canal towpath you might notice green steel cabinets marked ‘National Grid’.
-They are here because years ago high voltage electricity cables from the power station were laid under the path – thankfully, they chose this option rather than ugly overhead pylons.)
+Carry on through the next short tunnel which passes under Lisson Grove and continue along the towpath.
+High above you is the huge St John’s Wood electricity generating station, which was built in the 19th century and was at one-time the largest power station in Britain.
+Further along the canal towpath you might notice green steel cabinets marked ‘National Grid’.
+They are here because years ago high voltage electricity cables from the power station were laid under the path – thankfully, they chose this option rather than ugly overhead pylons.

-The canal widens here with a wharf that was once used to unload and load cargoes being transferred to the Marylebone railway station goods yards.
-Now it’s used as moorings for residential boats.
+The canal widens at this point as this used to be a wharf where cargo boats were loaded and unloaded and transferred to the Marylebone railway station goods yard.
+Now it’s used as moorings for residential houseboats.

-A footbridge takes you back over the canal, so you are now on the left side again.
-Pass under three railway bridges (Bridges 3A, 4 and 5) that carry two main lines and one tube line into Euston station.
+Pass under three railway bridges (Bridges 3A, 4 & 5) that carry the Chiltern main line into Marylebone station.

 Now there’s a complete change of scenery as you are approaching the northern edge of Regent’s Park.
 (I have put more information about the Regent’s Park in the appendix.)